 In turn, FAR strongly believes that academics should share and discuss their findings to inform professional and public policy making.
-Therefore, all FAR research projects start with a FAR "Research Synthesis" (Research program A) and "Practice Note".
-A FAR Research Synthesis is intended to unlock what we already know from science (in accounting and in other fields) about a specific question and potential interventions that can be suggested to strengthen audit quality and have an expected completion timeline of 6 to 9 months after commencement of an empirical research project.
-A FAR Research Synthesis should have the potential to be published in one of the leading accounting journals.
+Therefore, all FAR research projects start with a FAR "Practice Note" and a "Research Synthesis" (FAR research program A).
+The idea of a FAR Practice Note is that academics discuss what they already know from new or existing research about current issues and questions in practice, are geared to academically inform the current professional and public debate with regard to the audit profession in the Netherlands and have an expected completion timeline of 9 months after commencement of an empirical project.
+FAR Practice Notes are concise notes (a brief research synthesis of maximum 2,000 words, preceded by a 200 words executive summary) that aim at informing stakeholders, and make practical recommendations relevant to audit profession.
+A FAR Research Syntheses is intended to unlock what we already know from science (in accounting and in other fields) about a specific question and potential interventions that can be suggested to strengthen audit quality and have an expected completion timeline of 6 to 9 months after commencement of an empirical research Synthesis should have the potential to be published in one of the leading accounting journals.